skalb/skalb.github.com/source/_posts/2012-04-26-extending-and-refactoring-views-in-backbone.markdown

   url: '/projects'
 ```

-One thing to point out in the Item View base class is that I believe I could have used the <a href="http://coffeescript.org/#fat_arrow">fat arrow</a> to retain the correct context.
+One thing to point out in the Item View base class is that I believe I could have used the [fat arrow](http://coffeescript.org/#fat_arrow) to retain the correct context.

 ``` coffeescript
 Trackbone.Views.Projects ||= {}